alexchen2/simple-sudoku-prototype/README.md

 # simple-sudoku-prototype
-A Sudoku game prototype written in Python that utilizes simple web scraping.
+A Sudoku game prototype written in Python that utilizes basic web scraping, created with the aim to practice utilizing OOP in Python.

 ## Features:
 - Obtains random valid sudoku boards by webscraping a sudoku generator website (with BeautifulSoup4), compiling them into a JSON for later use